-17. On 7 February 2018, the Administration informed staff that the first quantitative reduction in post adjustment would be reflected in the February pay slip, reflecting a 3.5% decrease in net take-home pay.23 On the same day the ICSC released a document entitled "Post Adjustment Changes for Group 1 Duty Stations - Questions and Answers" which explained the calculation of the pay cut.24
+3.5% decrease in net take-home pay.
+On the same day the ICSC released a document entitled "Post Adjustment Changes for Group 1 Duty Stations - Questions and Answers" which explained the calculation of the pay cut.

-18. On 23 February 2018, the Applicants received pay slips indicating implementation of the pay cut.25 On 13 April 2018, they requested management evaluation of the reduction of their salaries as evidenced in their February pay slips.26

-19. On 10 July 2018, the Under-Secretary-General for Management ("USG/DM") responded to the Applicants' management evaluation request of 13 April 2018.
-The USG/DM informed the Applicants that their request was not receivable because decisions of the ICSC are binding on the Secretary-General and on the Organization.
-Thus, payment of the post adjustment according to the post adjustment multiplier established by the ICSC is not an administrative decision subject to review.27 The Applicants filed the current application on 8 August 2018.
+- 20. On 23 February 2018, the Applicants received pay slips indicating implementation of the pay cut.
+On 13 April 2018, they requested management evaluation of the reduction of their salary as evidenced in their February pay slips. - 21.
+On 25 May 2018, the Director, Division of Management and Administration, UN Women, responded to the Applicants' management evaluation request of 13 April 2018.
+The Director informed the Applicants that the ICSC's 18 July 2017 decision was binding on the Secretary-General who had no discretion regarding the implementation of this decision.
+Thus, the payment of post adjustment in accordance with the post adjustment multiplier established by the ICSC is not an administrative decision.
+Lastly, the Director informed the Applicants that they did not have an acquired right to post adjustment because post adjustment is expected to fluctuate without a guarantee that any such fluctuation had to be neutral or positive.
+The Applicants filed the current application on 8 August 2018.